Quantum Entanglement Dynamics of Spacetime and Matter: Information-complete quantum fields and the state-dynamics postulate

-According to the ICQT and as we pointed out above, we must describe the trinity ($\hat{\psi}$, $\hat{A}$, and $\hat{e}$-$\hat{\omega}$) as a single, informationally complete physical system.
-We can formally write the entangled state of the trinity as $\left\vert e\text{-}\omega,\psi,A\right\rangle $, which always allows a $\mathcal{P}$-$\mathcal{AS}$ Schmidt decomposition with two orthogonal bases of the matter field ($\hat{\psi}$,$\hat{A}$) sector and the gravitational field ($\hat{e}$-$\hat{\omega}$) sector.
-This matter-spacetime entanglement in the Schmidt form encodes complete information of the trinity such that matter and spacetime are mutually defined.
-As programmed by each state of gravity in the Schmidt decomposition, the $\hat{\psi}$-$\hat{A}$ entanglement encodes complete information of the matter field sector such that the particle field $\hat{\psi}$ and the gauge field $\hat{A}$ are mutually defined.
+According to the ICQT and as we pointed out above, we must describe the trinity ($\hat{\psi}$, $\hat{A}$, and $\mathcal{\hat{B}}$) as a single, information-complete physical system.
+We can formally write the entangled state of the trinity as $\left\vert \mathcal{B},\psi,A\right\rangle $, which always allows a $\mathcal{P}$-$\mathcal{AS}$ Schmidt decomposition with two orthogonal bases of the matter field ($\hat{\psi}$,$\hat{A}$) sector and the gravitational field ($\mathcal{\hat{B}}$) sector.
+This spacetime-matter entanglement in the Schmidt form encodes complete information of the trinity such that matter and spacetime are mutually defined.
+As programmed by each state of gravity in the $\mathcal{P}$-$\mathcal{AS}$ Schmidt decomposition, the $\hat{\psi}$-$\hat{A}$ entanglement encodes complete information of the matter field sector such that the fermion field $\hat{\psi}$ and the gauge field $\hat{A}$ are mutually defined.

 Thus, in the present field-theoretical case, the trinity is also entangled in dual form \cite{ICQT}, to be given explicitly below.
-Here only pure-state entanglement appears in our description and is uniquely determined by the usual entanglement entropy \cite{pureEE1,pureEE2}.
-The property of the pure-state entanglement entropy indicates that, while states for each field is relative, their information encoded in dual entanglement is invariant under the changes of \textquotedblleft local\textquotedblright\ (single-field) bases, i.e., under any transformations upon states of a single field.
+Here only pure-state entanglement appears in our description and is uniquely quantified by the usual entanglement entropy \cite{pureEE1,pureEE2}.
+The property of the pure-state entanglement entropy indicates that, while states for each field is relative, their information encoded in dual entanglement is invariant under the changes of \textquotedblleft local\textquotedblright\ (single-field) bases, i.e., under any unitary transformations upon states of a single field.
 This is in a perfect analog to the spirit of general relativity, in which physical observables must be invariant under general coordinate transformations.
-Now let us state the key point of an informationally complete quantum field theory---\textquotedblleft\textit{quantum relativity}\textquotedblright: Complete information of the trinary fields (particles, gauge fields and gravity) is encoded in the dual entanglement which is invariant under any unitary transformations on each of the trinity fields; fields involved in the dual-entanglement structure should be mutually defined, as we specified above, to obey the informational completeness.
+Now let us state the key point of the ICQFT---\textit{quantum relationalism}: Complete information (namely, all physical predictions) of the trinary fields (fermions, their gauge fields, and gravity) is encoded in dual entanglement; fields involved in the dual-entanglement structure should be mutually defined, as we specified above, to obey the information-completeness.